Editorial Guidelines

 Hierarchy

-Make sure the main headings are larger than the subheadings.
+Make sure the main headings are more significant than the subheadings.
 This helps to create a visual hierarchy and guide the user's eye.

 Always style your headings with an appropriate option.